kleinbottle/swanlotus/content/blogs/how-are-numbers-built/how-are-numbers-built.md

 "But what exactly is the value of $e$?
 It cannot be confined like an integer: $e \approx 2.718281828\dots$, again in a never ending decimal sequence.
 This number pervades all of Nature and yet it cannot be bottled into a finite number of digits!
 Were the legions of integers to duel with  this puny expeditionary force of three numbers, $\sqrt{2}$, $\pi$, and $e$, which group would you expect to win?

-It appears that Nature has inserted into the foundations of Creation, non-integers like $\sqrt{2}$, $\pi$, and $e$. _But how are these numbers built?_ If you had to create a universe, what method would you use to _exactly construct_ these three convoluted numbers at the bedrock of Creation?
+"It appears that Nature has inserted into the foundations of Creation, non-integers like $\sqrt{2}$, $\pi$, and $e$. _But how are these numbers built?_ If you had to create a universe, what method would you use to _exactly construct_ these three convoluted numbers at the bedrock of Creation?"

 "Very penetrating," I nodded in appreciation.